AliciaSchep/AliciaSchep/README.md

 I'm a data scientist with experience working in R, Python, SQL, Ruby, and occasionally javascript.
 Most of my work tied to my current and last few $JOB roles isn't public, but I developed some open source projects during my time in graduate school and have contributed to a few projects on the side since.

-My graduate school projects are the ones listed in the pinned repositories as part of the GreenleafLab organization.
+My graduate school projects are the ones in the pinned repositories that are part of the GreenleafLab organization.

 During that time I also developed as part of an internship with Genentech the [iheatmapr](https://github.com/ropensci/iheatmapr) package for interactive heatmaps in R.